raestrada/storycraftr/docs/getting_started.md

 1. **Generate the Cover**:
     ```bash
-    storycraftr chapters cover "Design a cover for a science fiction novel about the fall of the gods." es
+    storycraftr chapters cover "Design a cover for a science fiction novel about the fall of the gods.
     ```

 2. **Generate the Back Cover**:
     ```bash
-    storycraftr chapters back_cover "Write a synopsis for the back cover of a sci-fi story where gods no longer exist." es
+    storycraftr chapters back_cover "Write a synopsis for the back cover of a sci-fi story where gods no longer exist.
     ```

 3. **Generate Chapter 1**: Starting strong with **character conflict** and **tension** is key to grabbing the reader’s attention.
     ```bash
-    storycraftr chapters chapter "Write the first chapter where the rebellion against the gods begins." es 1
+    storycraftr chapters chapter "Write the first chapter where the rebellion against the gods begins.
+1
     ```

 4. **Continue writing additional chapters**: Follow Sanderson’s advice on **gradually increasing stakes** and building toward the climax.
     ```bash
-    storycraftr chapters chapter "Write the second chapter where the protagonist learns about the secret of the gods." es 2
+    storycraftr chapters chapter "Write the second chapter where the protagonist learns about the secret of the gods.
+2
     ```

 5. **Generate the Epilogue**: Wrap up with **meaningful resolution** to tie together the themes and the characters' journey ([Sanderson's Third Law](https://www.brandonsanderson.com/sandersons-third-law/)).
     ```bash
-    storycraftr chapters epilogue "Write the epilogue where humanity starts rebuilding after the fall of the gods." es
+    storycraftr chapters epilogue "Write the epilogue where humanity starts rebuilding after the fall of the gods.
     ```

 ## Step 6: Publish Your Book